Emma Watson: 1999–2009: Harry Potter and worldwide recognition

 Prior to the release of Order of the Phoenix, the future of the Harry Potter series was in jeopardy, as all three lead actors were hesitant to sign on to continue their roles for the final installments.
 Watson was considerably more ambivalent than her co-stars during renegotiations.
 She explained that the decision was significant, as the films represented a further four-year commitment to the role, but eventually conceded that she "could never let [the role of] Hermione go", signing for the role on 23 March 2007.

 Watson's first non-Potter role was the 2007 BBC film Ballet Shoes, a television adaptation of the 1936 novel of the same name by Noel Streatfeild, which starred Emilia Fox, Victoria Wood and Richard Griffiths.
 The film's director, Sandra Goldbacher, commented that Watson was "perfect" for the starring role of aspiring actress Pauline Fossil: "She has a piercing, delicate aura that makes you want to gaze and gaze at her."
 Ballet Shoes was broadcast in the UK on Boxing Day to 5.7 million viewers, to mixed reviews.
 The following year, she voiced the character Princess Pea in the animation The Tale of Despereaux, a children's comedy, based on the 2003 novel of the same name, by Kate DiCamillo, starring Matthew Broderick, with Harry Potter co-star Robbie Coltrane also starring in the film.
 The Tale of Despereaux was released in December 2008 and grossed $87 million worldwide.

 Principal photography for the sixth Harry Potter film began in late 2007, with Watson's part being filmed from 18 December to 17 May 2008.
 Harry Potter and the Half-Blood Prince premiered on 15 July 2009, having been delayed from November 2008.
 With the lead actors in their late teens, critics were increasingly willing to review them on the same level as the rest of the franchise's all-star cast, which the Los Angeles Times described as "a comprehensive guide to contemporary UK acting".
 The Washington Post felt Watson had given "[her] most charming performance to date", while The Daily Telegraph described the lead actors as "newly liberated and energised, eager to give all they have to what's left of the series".

 Watson's filming for the final installment, Harry Potter and the Deathly Hallows, began on 18 February 2009 and ended on 12 June 2010.
 For financial and scripting reasons, the original book was divided into two films which were shot consecutively.
 Harry Potter and the Deathly Hallows – Part 1 was released in November 2010 while the second film was released in July 2011.
 Harry Potter and the Deathly Hallows – Part 2 became a commercial and critical success.
-The highest-grossing film in the franchise, it grossed more than $1.3 billion worldwide and proved to be Watson's most commercially successful film to date.
+The highest-grossing film in the franchise, it grossed $1.34 billion worldwide, marking Watson's most commercially successful project to date.